 The new law is directory; there is no specific penalty for failing to complete the required training.
-The law creates, however, a public relations enforcement mechanism by specifying a deadline by which training must be complete, January 1, 2007.
-Presumably, on January 1, or thereafter, there will be a number of public records requests by the media and others to verify which officials have and have not met the requirements.
+16 Presumably there will be a periodic public records requests by the media, candidates and others to verify which officials have and have not met the requirements.
 17

 Local agencies are using a variety of techniques to encourage compliance.
-Here are three options, for example.
+Options include:

 - 1. Circulate a List of Complying and Non-complying Officials within the Agency.
 Putting who has (and who has not) complied in writing along with a reminder that the agency is expecting media and other inquiries may be one way to encourage compliance.
 This list can be circulated to officials with a thank you to those who have satisfied the requirement and a list of options for compliance for those who have not. - 2.
 Create a Financial Penalty.
-Another option for encouraging compliance is to adopt a policy that officials who have not complied with their AB 1234 training requirements will not be eligible to have their expenses reimbursed.
+Another option for encouraging compliance is to adopt a policy that officials who have not complied with their AB 1234 training requirements will not be eligible to have their expenses reimbursed. - 3.
+Make Compliance a Condition of Agency Service for Appointees.
+In situations where the non-compliant official is an appointee, a local policy could provide the appointment be either rescinded or that the non-complying individual is ineligible for re-appointment. - 4.
+Post Certificates on Agency's Website.
+The agency can post scans of those within the agency who have complied with the requirement, which also lets the media and the public know how the official satisfied the training.